projectsesame/sesame/site/content/guides/gateway-api.md

 ```
 This command creates:

-- A Deployment named `kuard` in namespace `projectcontour` to run kuard as the test application.
+- A Deployment named `kuard` in namespace `projectsesame` to run kuard as the test application.
-- A Service named `kuard` in namespace `projectcontour` to expose the kuard application on TCP port 80.
+- A Service named `kuard` in namespace `projectsesame` to expose the kuard application on TCP port 80.
-- An HTTPRoute named `kuard` in namespace `projectcontour` to route requests for "*.projectcontour.io" to the kuard
+- An HTTPRoute named `kuard` in namespace `projectsesame` to route requests for "*.projectsesame.io" to the kuard
   service.

 Verify the kuard resources are available: